Cyber Insurance Against Cyberattacks on Electric Vehicle Charging Stations: Insurance Design Models

-where the insurer and EVCS are modeled in Eqs.~\eqref{eq:objective_upper_bi}-\eqref{eq:premium_bound} and Eqs.~\eqref{eq:objective_lower_bi}-\eqref{eq:EVCS_cost} with decisions sets ${\Xi^{I}} = \{x \geq 0\}$ and ${\Xi^{E}} = \{\lambda_t^c \geq 0\}$.
+where the insurer and EVCS are modeled in Eqs.~\eqref{eq:objective_upper_bi}-\eqref{eq:premium_bound} and Eqs.~\eqref{eq:objective_lower_bi}-\eqref{eq:EVCS_cost} with decisions sets ${\Xi^{I}} = \{x \in \mathbb{R}: x\geq 0\}$ and ${\Xi^{E}} = \{\lambda_t^c \in \mathbb{R}:\lambda_t^c \geq 0\}$, and $\boldsymbol{\lambda^c} = [\lambda_{1}^c, \ldots, \lambda_T^c]^{\top}$.
 The insurer in Eq.~\eqref{eq:ul} seeks to determine the lowest insurance premium $(x)$ for a given period that recovers the expected cyber loss $(CL)$ caused by a cyberattack on the EVCS.
+Computing the minimal premium based on the data available to the insurer, its risk attitude and choice of insurance design parameters will ensure the competitiveness of the offered policies.
+Additionally, some insurance regulatory authorities (e.g., NAIC \cite{naic} and International Association of Insurance Supervisors (IAIS) \cite{iais}) require the insurers to charge premiums that are affordable to their insured entities, which can be measured based on the revenue of insured entities as described in Section~\ref{sec:loss_model}.
 The expected loss in Eq.~\eqref{eq:loss_revenue} is computed as the product of the expected EVCS revenue and industry-dependent policy factors $\Pi =\{ \mathbb{P}(A), r, \gamma, \kappa, A_h\}$.
 The expected revenue is computed over a given set of typical operational days (indexed by $s \in \mathcal{S}$ and with the likelihood of $\phi^s$), which are provided by the EVCS to the insurer.
 Policy factors $\Pi$ are computed by the insurer and include an attack probability during the insured period $(\mathbb{P}(A))$, a profit loading factor $(r)$, a risk sharing factor $(\gamma\in[0,1])$, a premium increment factor for historical cyber incidents $(\kappa)$, and a count of historical cyber incidents on the EVCS $(A_h)$.
 Parameter $\mathbb{P}(A)$ captures the cyberattack risk of an EVCS.
 Accordingly, a greater value of $r$ implies a greater confidence level in estimating the cyber losses and, thus, potentially, lower profit margins of the insurer, and vice versa.
+Moreover, the insurer can use $r$ to customize the premium for EVCSs.
+Parameter $r$ can be set lower for an EVCS using defense mechanisms as compared to an EVCS which is not using any defense mechanisms.
 The risk sharing factor makes it possible to arbitrage risk sharing between the insurer and EVCS, where $\gamma=1$ indicates a complete transfer of the cyber risk to the insurer and $\gamma=0$ indicates no risk sharing, i.e., no insurance.
 Parameter $\kappa \geq 0$ imposes a penalty for $A_h$, while $\kappa=0$ indicates no marginal increment for $A_h$.
+Notably, parameters $r$, $\kappa$, and $\gamma$ differentiate the base rate policy from the flat rate policies described in Section~\ref{sec:loss_model} by introducing additional degrees of flexibility to match characteristics of specific insured parties more accurately.